AeriaVelocity/Sonic-ReVelocity/README.md

 example, versions v1.x.x are part of the "1st Revolution", versions v2.x.x are part of the "2nd Revolution", etc.

-* **0th Revolution (SAGE 2024 Demo)** - The initial version of Sonic Re;Velocity, created specifically for the Sonic Amateur Games Expo event in 2024.
+* **0th Revolution (SAGE 2024 Demo)** - The initial version of Sonic Re;Velocity,
+  created specifically for the Sonic Amateur Games Expo event in 2024.
   Includes the Quick Spin and Velocity State, but is limited to one short test level.
   * **v0.1.0** - The initial version released to SAGE 2024.
   * **v0.1.1** - Fixes an issue with high FPS counts by capping the FPS to 60 and properly tying the Velocity System to `_physics_process`.
 The actual game executable doesn't include the v0.1.1 version string, because I forgot.
+  * **v0.2.0** - Adds an all-new options menu, adds prettier-looking, more prominent and properly-displaying button prompts, tightens the rank requirements for the Test Level, adds more button prompts, implements more fancy dialog popups, adds afterimage trains to Velocity State, among other cool additions.

 ## Techniques